caiobindi/1701QCA-Assessment2/index.md

 This project will be a game were the aim is to score as money points as possible in under 30 seconds.
 How this will work is there will be a sensor right under the rim.
 I am still experimenting one which type of sensors I will use.
 The two main ones I'm testing is a light sensor and IR sensor.
 What I am thinking for the 30 second timer is when it runs out, the score will go back to 0 and it will make a noise.
 If I do chose to use a IR sensor I will have to purchase that and a micro:mate (breakout board).
 For the hoop itself I am going to construct one out of wood.
 The experience of the user will connect with the functionally of the project via vison and sound.

 ### Interaction flowchart ###
-*Draw a draft flowchart of what you anticipate the interaction process in your project to be.
-Make sure you think about all the stages of interaction step-by-step.
-Also make sure that you consider actions a user might take that aren't what you intend in an ideal use case.
-Insert an image of it below.
-It might just be a photo of a hand-drawn sketch, not a carefully drawn digital diagram.
-It just needs to be legible.*

 ![Image](flowchart.jpg)

 ## Physical experimentation documentation ##

-*In this section, show your progress including whichever of the following are appropriate for your project at this point.
-a.
-Technical development.
-Could be code screenshots, pictures of electronics and hardware testing, video of tests.
-b.
-Fabrication.
-Physical models, rough prototypes, sketches, diagrams of form, material considerations, mood boards, etc.
-Ensure you include comments about the choices you've made along the way.*

 *You will probably have a range of images and screenshots.
 Any test videos should be uploaded to YouTube or other publicly accessible site and a link provided here.*